MiguelCarreon-cyber/Project1-NetworkCloudELK/README.md

 Machines within the network can only be accessed by __SSH connection from the Ansible Provisioner VM to be configured__.

-- <TODO> _Which machine did you allow to access your ELK VM?
+- <TODO> _Which machine is allowed to access the ELK VM?
 What was its IP address?
 In order to configure ELK server (10.1.0.4) the access is only from the jumpbox server using  private IP 10.0.0.4.
 To analyse the logs/metrics the access is only with TCP connection from my workstation with my public IP to ELK public IP (104.42.60.40)_

 A summary of the access policies in place can be found in the table below.